BetterAndroid/BetterAndroid/docs-source/src/en/library/ui-component-adapter.md

 Since these methods are all `final` in `RecyclerView.Adapter` and cannot be overridden, in this case, `BetterAndroid` provides you with a solution.
 When using `RecyclerView.Adapter`, you can call the `wrapper` method to get a wrapper instance, which will automatically handle these issues for you.

+`wrapper` only handles index offset problems introduced by header and footer layouts.
+It does not manage your dataset itself and does not replace `DiffUtil`, `notifyByDiff`, or your own list state synchronization logic.

 > The following example

 ```kotlin